kevinmcsherry/Kev_Project5/README.md

 # Deployment

 - In order to deploy my project and make it available to run via a visual program, I needed to synch my GitHub project through Heroku.
 I had to sign up for a new account, add credentials, link to the correct repository and add some settings to allow for seemless deployment.
 One thing I made sure to do was set to automatic deploys, which meant each time I pushed through gitpod, these changes would then render to the new GUI.
 - My project is deployed via Heroku.
-My live published site - https://shopping-listp4.herokuapp.com/
+My live published site - https://git.heroku.com/golfgear.git
-- My GitHub repository is housed here - https://github.com/kevinmcsherry/P4_Shop_list
+- My GitHub repository is housed here - https://github.com/kevinmcsherry/Kev_Project5
 <br>

 # Golf Gear Super User
-- My Admin user Credentials for the shopping list app : - Username - Kevin  Password - AvaandMia1
+- My Admin user Credentials for the Golf Gear app : - Username - Kevin  Password - AvaandMia1

 # Credits